AdmiralenOla/Scoary/README.md

 #### The -s parameter
 The **-s** parameter is used to indicate to Scoary which column in the gene_presence_absence.csv file is the _first_ column representing an isolate.
 By default it is set to 15 (1-based indexing).

+#### The -u flag
+Calling Scoary with the **-u** flag will cause it to write a newick file of the UPGMA tree that is calculated internally.
+The tree is based on pairwise Hamming distances in the gene_presence_absence matrix.

 ## Population structure
 Scoary implements the pairwise comparisons algorithm (Read & Nee, 1995; Maddison, 2000) to identify the maximum number of non-intersecting pairs of isolates that contrast in the state of both gene and trait.
 It does this by creating an UPGMA tree from the information contained in the gene_presence_absence matrix, annotating tips with gene and trait status, and recursively traversing the tree for each gene that were significant in the initial analysis. (i.e. those with p<0.05 if settings are left at default.)